14.0 Some Questions You May Have About Form I-9

 3. What happens if I properly complete and retain a Form I-9 and DHS discovers that my employee is not actually authorized to work?

-You cannot be charged with a verification violation.
-You will also have a good faith defense against the imposition of employer sanctions penalties for knowingly hiring an unauthorized individual, unless the government can show you had knowledge of the employee’s unauthorized status.
+You will have a good faith defense against the imposition of employer sanctions penalties for knowingly hiring an unauthorized individual, unless the government can show you had knowledge of the employee’s unauthorized status.

 For more information about discrimination during the Form I-9 process, contact IER’s employer hotline at 800-255-8155 (TTY for the deaf or hard of hearing: 800-237-2515) or visit their website at justice.gov/ier.

 Note: Employers who participate in E-Verify can only accept a List B document if it contains a photograph.

 5. What is my responsibility concerning the authenticity of document(s) an employee presents to me?

 You must examine the original documentation, and if it reasonably appears to be genuine and to relate to the person presenting them, you must accept it.
 To do otherwise could be an unfair immigration-related employment practice.
 If the documentation does not reasonably appear to be genuine or to relate to the person presenting it, you must not accept it.